 Is Unschooling Right For Our Family?

 Deciding whether Unschooling is right for your child and your family is a very personal decision.
 You will have to consider all the aspects that will have a direct impact on the academic process you’re going to put in place.
-For instance, if your child is extremely curious, enjoys exploring and learning new things, and often plays the game of asking endless questions, Unschooling could very well be the style that will work best.
+For instance, if your child is extremely curious, enjoys exploring and learning new things, likes to take things at their own pace, and often plays the game of asking endless questions, Unschooling could very well be the style that will work best.

 On the contrary, if your child is excessively introverted or shy, if they do not like to take chances in order to gather information, or if they have special needs, Unschooling may actually work to their detriment, as well as your own.

 The truth is, some children absolutely thrive in environments where they are led and directed.
 Given a palpable path, they excel on that path.
 Left to seek out their own path, they often feel completely lost.
 My son, who has high-functioning autism, was this kind of child.
-To the contrary, my daughter thrived in the Unschooling style, finding ways to learn things even I didn’t know about yet.
+On the contrary, my daughter thrived in the Unschooling style, finding ways to learn things using her natural curiosity, even I didn’t know about yet.

-You know your child best.
+You know how your children learn better than anyone else.
 After considering the entirety of the Unschooling philosophy, I’m sure you’ll make the best determination for your child’s success.

 What Is the Best Unschooling Curriculum?